19% of marketers say generating leads is their top goal in 2023.

 Examples of Great B2B Blogging Campaigns

 FreshBooks is clear about its target audience.
 In fact, the first step to having great content is to know your audience (your "Ideal Customer" personas).
 For FreshBooks, this means delivering “actionable insights into all aspects of running a small business.”

 Email Marketing Lead Generation Strategies

-In a world of posts, likes, and shares, email doesn’t look sexy, but it is as relevant today as it was years ago.
-In fact, email is often the bridge between marketing automation and CRM, two cloud solutions most widely used by marketers today.
+Email is often the bridge between marketing automation and CRM, two cloud solutions most widely used by marketers today.
 The email opt-in is still the starting point of lead generation and email marketing is the core of lead nurturing.

-In short, email marketing is still one of your best tools to engage intent signals, distribute content and deliver pitches.
+In short, email marketing is still one of your best tools to engage intent signals, distribute content, and deliver pitches.